HL7/davinci-deqm/source/pages/index.md

 - [Operations]\: This page lists the standard FHIR and DEQM defined Operations that are used in the DEQM transactions to exchange quality data.

-- [Terminology]\: This page lists the value sets and code system defined in the DEQM guide and used in the DEQM transactions to exchange quality data.

 - [Capability statements]\: This set of pages describes the expected FHIR capabilities of the various DEQM actors.

 - [Downloads]\: This page provides links to downloadable artifacts.